 Best Countries to Retire in South America:

 Nestled in between Brazil and Argentina, Uruguay is a highly desirable country for retirees wanting to retire in beautiful South America.
-Buying a home in Uruguay allows retirees to automatically be eligible for a temporary residency visa, which functions as a wonderful route for retires to obtain a long-term relocation option.
+Buying a home in Uruguay allows retirees to automatically be eligible for a temporary residency visa, which functions as a wonderful route for retirees to obtain a long-term relocation option.

-While maintaining that urban lifestyle, you are able to still live comfortably off of an average of $1,000/month USD, as well as having the benefit of living in the country with the highest standard of the living & strongest economy and the lowest levels of corruption & poverty in all of South America.
+While maintaining that urban lifestyle, you are able to still live comfortably off of an average of $1,200/month USD, as well as having the benefit of living in the country with the highest standard of living & strongest economy and the lowest levels of corruption & poverty in all of South America.

 Retiring in Argentina has many advantages if South America is calling your name, one of the main ones being a rentista visa.
 A rentista visa allows retirees to move to Argentina on a permanent residency visa with proof of income of 1,600/month USD.
 As well as having a facilitated visa requirement, Argentina also offers expats the ability to buy a property with a 90-day visa.
 In order to ease the process for foreign real-estate investments.

 Argentina offers retirees a diverse and vibrant landscape, towns enriched with culture and as well as a wide variety of small quaint towns and larger more lively cities.
 One important consideration about deciding to move to Argentina is the difficult language barrier that is prominent throughout the country.
 The primary dialect is Rioplatense Spanish, which tends to be difficult for foreigners to learn and understand.